TEL: 07366693154

 There have been several studies which have looked into the impact of gratitude on stress levels.
 We know that stress is one of the major causes of ill health in today’s modern society and intuitively it makes sense that practicing gratitude will help lower stress levels.

-gratitude study by Southwell and Gould in 2017, assessed participants who were in a distressed state (suffering with anxiety, depression, high stress levels, etc.) After completing a 3 week gratitude diary participants reported lower scores on depression, anxiety, stress, and perceived sleep difficulties and higher scores on subjective well-being.
+A gratitude study by Southwell and Gould in 2017, assessed participants who were in a distressed state (suffering with anxiety, depression, high stress levels, etc.) After completing a 3 week gratitude diary participants reported lower scores on depression, anxiety, stress, and perceived sleep difficulties and higher scores on subjective well-being.
 After a 3-week follow-up of these patients anxiety scores had not only been maintained but had improved.

 A 3 month gratitude study by Chang focused on health care practitioners who often experience high levels of stress.
 This study showed similar results and confirmed that taking stock of thankful events is an effective approach to reduce stress and depressive symptoms among health care practitioners.